phpCedu/micro-service-framework/readme.markdown

 TODO
 ====

-* See whether order is preserved in output objects from JSON (it's not if you convert to straight object.
-Fuck.
+* Don't assume key order is preserved with objects or associative arrays
 * RPC method definition should have deprecated fields section as well, so we know how to validate them if they arrive.
 * Do simple type validation on the fields that are present, according to what's expected in the service definition.
 This requires the programmer to keep old/deprecated fields around until he/she absolutely doesn't want to support old clients anymore.
 RPC methods will receive a stdClass instance with new and/or old fields, whatever was passed, that's also present in the service definition.
 * ServiceValidator - same structure as ServiceHandler ... you implement validation.
 SimpleServiceValidator would do type-checking from service definition